rgiot/demo.revision2024.etchy/Readme.md

 ## How to test

-From a snapshot: use winape emulator http://www.winape.net/ From a dsk:

- - use winape emulator or Ace-DL http://www.roudoudou.com/ACE-DL/
+You can test with :
+- http://www.winape.net/ : use gui to select files
+- http://www.roudoudou.com/ACE-DL/ (version after Valentine day, previous are buggy with SNA generated for this project) : use drag'n drop to select files

- - type `RUN"ETCH4K` and wait a while during uncrunch of the demo
+For the compressed version type `RUN"ETCH4K` and wait a while during uncrunch of the demo. uncompressed version is way faster to start

 ## Current Limitations